 2. Meat Becomes Tender

 Some cheaper meat cuts don’t cook well unless they’re left to cook long and gently.
-Tough meats, such as chuck steaks, stewing beef, and roasts, will be more tender and delicious if cooked in a slow cooker for a few hours.
+Tough meats, such as chuck steaks, stewing beef, beef ribs, and roasts, will be more tender and delicious if cooked in a slow cooker for a few hours.

 Most venison recipes will also turn out better if adjusted to and prepared in a slow cooker.